hexaxsoftwares/houx.js/README.md

 2. ***build.handlers***: The hanlers prototype of initBuild sets global handlers for a widget
 3. ***build.widget*** Also the widget prototype of the initBuild instance is used to set a global widget for all widget that are child of this parent widget.
 # Conclusion
 Congratulations!
 You've learned the basics of using Pixel to empower your creativity and build with speed.
 You now know how to define widgets, use template strings, handle methods and reactive data, bind attributes, apply directives, and render your UI widgets.
-Additionally, you've explored advanced features like params, custom elements, and slots.
+Additionally, you've explored advanced features like params, custom elements, observers, life'=capitalize and slots.

 Pixel offers a powerful and flexible framework for developing dynamic and interactive web applications.
 Remember to consult the official Pixel documentation and explore the additional resources for more in-depth information and examples.